KarlYazigi/FFNN/README.md

 # Feed Forward Neural Network from Scratch

 This project implements a neural network completely from scratch using only the NumPy library to optimize calculations.
-The purpose of this neural network is to find solutions to polynomial functions.
-The model has been trained and tested on a dataset consisting of 3000 examples for 10,000 epochs.
+The functionality of this neural network is then demonstrated in its application on finding solutions to polynomial functions.
+The model was been trained and tested on a dataset consisting of 3000 examples for 10,000 epochs.

 ## Model Performance